nathanlong/nathanlong.github.io/content/blog/testing-ai-value.md

 tags: [tooling]
 ---

 I was disappointed when [AlphaGo beat Lee Sedol](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol) in 2016, but intrigued when it influenced opening strategies that had been set for decades (or even centuries).
-I was alarmed by how confidently AI spouted hallucinations with no factual basis but amused that it enabled me to create a haiku about my love of cheese effortlessly.
+I was alarmed in 2022 by how confidently ChatGPT spouted hallucinations with no factual basis but amused that it enabled me to create a haiku about my love of cheese effortlessly.

 I've been an AI skeptic, but it's frickin' everywhere.
 The Pragmatic Engineer newsletter tracked the [decline of StackOverflow with the rise of ChatGPT](https://newsletter.pragmaticengineer.com/p/are-llms-making-stackoverflow-irrelevant).
 Anthropic is raising capital at a [valuation of $60B](https://techcrunch.com/2025/01/07/anthropic-reportedly-in-talks-to-raise-2b-at-60b-valuation-led-by-lightspeed/).
 AI even recently popped up as a way to help my kid [learn Spanish](https://blog.duolingo.com/duolingo-max/)...
 AI is everywhere, seemingly in everyTHING, and it does not look like it's going away soon.